 - The findings may lead to further research in how differences in brain activity affect personality.

-A new study offers a strong counterpoint to these commentators; it suggests that the brains of non-partisans function differently than the brains of partisans.
+A number of studies offer a strong counterpoint to those commentators, demonstrating that the brains of non-partisans function differently than the brains of partisans.

 Some people just really don’t want to join political clubs.
 Go figure.

 The first study can be found here.
 The results are very interesting.
 The next article is laid out for your benefit.
 The important point to consider is this: how much of your policital opinion is YOUR choice, and not simply an habituated response you have built up over time?